BloxSQL/RaikinsModules/README.md

 - The `DecompressTimestamp` function parses a timestamp string to retrieve date and time components, adjusting for AM/PM notation.
 - The `TimeStampCompare` function calculates the time difference between two timestamps by converting them to seconds and finding the absolute difference.
 - The `TimeCheck` function allows for conversion from seconds to various time units, including milliseconds.
+- The `FutureTimestamp` function calculates a future date and time by adding the specified time increments to the current date and time, and returns it as a formatted timestamp.

 ---